 Did you catch the one about the GI system?
 Digestive processes slow or shut down.
 So it makes sense that a common test that people use to check dogs’ stress levels is to see if they will take food.
 In a state of heightened stress, blood flow to the GI system is limited as the body prepares for action.
 Many or even most dogs will not eat when they are in this state.

 Taking food is an easy test for stress, but it’s not definitive on its own.
-There are other reasons a dog may take or refuse food, and most important, some dogs will still take food when very stressed.
+There are other reasons a dog may refuse food, and most important, some dogs will still take food when very stressed.
 That’s what I want to show you.

 However, I would never attempt to train her while she was in such a state.
 I would just use food as a distraction and help her get through it and out of the situation as quickly as possible.

 By the way, the video clips are the source of the still photos I have previously published with stress signals labeled.
 Those photos are available for private or professional/educational use.
 Just drop me a line or message me on the Eileenanddogs FaceBook page.